svlada

 Let's look at the following error message: Error loading shared library ld-linux-x86-64.so.2.

 We need to figure out where ld-linux-x86-64.so.2 file resides.
 That can be checked the following website.
-We can see that libc6-compat needs to be installed and we will do that by executing the following command: apk add libc6-compat or by adding the following command to the docker file: RUN apk add --update --no-cache libc6-compat.
-By default libc6-compat is not installed because Alpine Linux comes with musl compiler by default.
+We can see that libc6-compat needs to be installed.
+This can be done by running the command: apk add libc6-compat or by adding the following command to the docker file: RUN apk add --update --no-cache libc6-compat.
+By default, libc6-compat is not included, since Alpine Linux ships with the musl C library instead of glibc.

 So everything should work now?
 Right?
 Well, yes, it worked until Alpine Linux released patch that broke the code.
 I've decided to check the Alpine linux git repository and stumbled upon the following commit - click here.

-The problem with this commit is that previosly /lib64 was just a symlink to lib directory.
-With this commit this is no longer true.
+The problem with this commit is that previously /lib64 was just a symlink to the /lib directory.
+With this change, that is no longer the case.